mlohse/LightCtrl/README.md

 * https://www.amazon.de/gp/product/B00P0ES0VC/

 The UGreen USB3 extension cable is of decent quality and can be crimped perfectly into the Micromatch connector.
 (Yes, it needs to be cut into halves, sorry.
-The female connector is for the lamp, the male can be used for ISP programming)
+The female connector is needed for the front light, the male can be used to build an adapter for the ISP programmer)

+# Building and Flashing the Firmware
+You need to have an AVR toolchain installed (make, gcc, binutils)

+On Arch Linux simply install the following packages:

+`# pacman -S community/avr-gcc community/avr-binutils`

+I'm still using my good old AVR Dragon (unfortunately, it seems to be out of production), which needs to have avrdude installed:

+`# pacman -S avrdude`

+If you own a different programmer there is a good chance it's also supported by avrdude, otherwise just install whatever software it needs and don't forget to adopt the program/fuses section of the Makefile accordingly.

+To build the firmware change into the `src` directory and run:

+`# make`

+...then connect the board to your ISP programmer (it needs to be powered through the programmer!) and flash the fuses:

+`# make fuses`

+...and firmware:

+`# make program`

+Done.